 For now, when it comes to the health benefits of matsoni, we have Dr. Yukio Yamori to credit for most of the information we have.
-Dr. Yamori is a professor at Kyoto University.
-He is a pathologist who studies longevity in populations around the world.
+Dr. Yamori is a professor and pathologist at Kyoto University who studies longevity in populations around the world.

 Further investigation by Yamori led him to matsoni: the thick, viscous, fermented yogurt that nearly all the people of that area enjoy to this day.
 For further study, he brought some back to Japan.

 Increasing Popularity in Japan

 Matsoni has an interesting history once it reached Japan.